payu-india/CMS-Chatbot/reference/Cross-border Payments/merchant-hosted-integration-cb/_payment_cross-border_merchant_hosted_upi.md

   * **bankcode**: Set to "UPI" for UPI transactions
   * **vpa**: The Virtual Payment Address (UPI ID) of the customer

-  For a comprehensive list of all parameters and their descriptions, please refer to the API documentation.
+  For a comprehensive list of all parameters and their descriptions,  refer to the following:
 </details>

 > 📘 **Reference**